 A wood deck is a valuable asset to any home, but to keep it looking great you have to know how to prep and stain exterior surfaces.
 Take a few minutes each year to check it out and make sure your deck is in good condition.
 Every few years, prep and stain your wood deck to keep it looking great for years to come.
-The experts at BEHR recommend the following checklist when looking over your deck for problems.
+Use the following checklist when looking over your deck for problems.

 Caution about using pressure washers.
 Pressure washers can provide a good, strong spray to help clean your deck.
 But be careful.
 If the spray is too strong or you use the nozzle too close to the deck surface, you could damage or splinter the wood very easily.
 Often, a strong spray from a garden hose nozzle is all that is needed.

-If you want to cut down on how often you need to prep and stain your wood deck, we recommend using BEHR Premium Exterior Weatherproofing Wood Stains and Finishes.
-First, you will need to decide which type of stain or finish you want.
+If you want to cut down on how often you need to prep and stain your wood deck, first, you will need to decide which type of stain or finish you want.
 There are two types of wood stain: semi-transparent and solid color.
 Once applied, the wood’s grain will still be visible with a solid color stain.